nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Account-level commands
 Basic instructions to test account-level commands of _Common Cents_.
 1. Adding a new unique account
-   1. Prerequisite: Ensure no accounts in Common Cents has the name `New Account`.
+   1. Prerequisite: Ensure no accounts in _Common Cents_ has the name `New Account`.

    1. Test case: `newacc n/New Account`<br>
-      Expected: New account is added to Common Cents. (use `listacc` command to check) First expense entry is deleted from the expense list.
+      Expected: New account is added to _Common Cents_. (use `listacc` command to check) First expense entry is deleted from the expense list.
       Details of the added account is shown in the status message.

    1. Test case: `newacc n/`<br>